chinapedia/wikipedia.ko/Page/모듈:Lua_banner.md

-> This article is converted from Wikipedia: [:Lua banner](https://ko.wikipedia.org/wiki/:Lua_banner).
+> This article is converted from Wikipedia: [모듈:Lua banner](https://ko.wikipedia.org/wiki/모듈:Lua_banner).

 \-- This module implements the  template.